Jeshii/DeathMarch/bylaws.md

 The Grand Marshal is responsible for coordinating with others to plan a date.
 This date must be agreed upon by a triumvirate of ranking members of the Death March.

-If by August 20th, the Grand Marshal has not solidified a date for the Death March, the Lieutenant Marshal must schedule the March as soon as possible with or without the consent of the Grand Marshal.
-If no march has been scheduled by September 1st, any ranking officer of the March may schedule a date.

-If the March is not held by the Autumnal Equinox, the line of succession is broken and these bylaws will cease to be in force.
-A new charter must be drawn after that.
+If by midnight, August 21st, the Grand Marshal has not solidified a date for the Death March, the next ranking member of the March has 24 hours to schedule and inform the public of the date as acting Grand Marshal.
+If this member does not plan and inform within 24 hours, they lose this opportunity.
+This process continues every 24 hours with the next ranking member as acting Grand Marshal until Autumnal Equinox, at which the line of succession is broken and these bylaws will cease to be in force.

 Once the date of the Death March has been determined, the current winning team must choose a theme within one month.
 Failure to do so will result in the privilege of choosing the theme passing to the team of the Premiere.
 The Premiere’s team then has one month to pick a theme.
 Failure to do so will result in the privilege passing to the Grand Marshal.
 If the Death March occurs before any of these deadlines, the day before the Death March shall become the deadline.